jack-epstein/march_madness_coinflips/README.md

-# march_madness_coinflips
-Simple script for making a March Madness bracket using smart but random coins
+# March Madness Coin Flip Bracket
+## Do you still need help filling out your bracket this year?
+Well look no further!

+Using this script, you can fill out your bracket using nothing other than a little basketball history and random luck.
+To make a bracket, run ```python CoinFlipBracket.py```